kubernetes-sigs/cluster-api-provider-azure/README.md

 Maintainers hold office hours every two weeks, with sessions open to all developers working on this project.

-Office hours are hosted on a zoom video chat every other Friday at 09:00 (PT) / 12:00 (ET) / 17:00 (UTC), and are published on the [Kubernetes community meetings calendar][gcal].
+Office hours are hosted on a zoom video chat every other Thursday at 08:00 (PT) / 11:00 (ET) / 16:00 (UTC), and are published on the [Kubernetes community meetings calendar][gcal].

 ### Other ways to communicate with the contributors